jishnu1rks/samplecicrud/README.md

-# A Basic Crud APP
+# A Basic Crud APP in CODEIGNITER